-Sellers can protect the equity investment in their home with an Edina Realty home warranty.
+Sellers can protect the equity investment in their home with an HSAsm home warranty.
 The home warranty can help protect the seller's budget from costly surprise repairs and replacement of the home's covered major mechanical system components and appliances.

-Adding a home warranty during the listing period may help reduce your "out-of-pocket" expenses from covered breakdown.
+Adding a home warranty during the listing period may help reduce your "out-of-pocket" expenses from a covered breakdown.

-Truth-in-Sale of Housing evaluation
+Truth-in-Sale of Housing evaluation and Point-of-Sale Inspection

 You're probably eager to get your home on the market.
-For some Twin Cities residents, there may be another required step - a Truth-in-Sale of Housing (TISH) evaluation.
+For some Twin Cities residents, there may be other required steps - Point-of-Sale Inspection or a Truth-in-Sale of Housing (TISH) evaluation.
 TISH evaluations are typically not relevant or required in areas outside the Twin Cities metro.